astrosilverio/mimir/README.md

 ### Navigating this repo

-Core bits of the engine are in these files:
+Core bits of the engine are in the `engine` directory in these files:

 * Parser: `Parser.py`
 * Logic Handler: `LogicHandler.py`
 * Command class: `Command.py`
 * Main state holder: `StateManager.py`
 * Base stateful classes (`Player`, `Room`, `Thing`): `base.py`

+`AHistoryOfMagic.py` is a primitive attempt at a log that I will probably get rid of.

 ### Project status